Jon was five years young.

 In those years in England, children of six would walk themselves home from school.
 But for the first year of school, the front of the school would mill with a busy crowd of mothers and prams, waiting to pick up their precious and precocious little ones.
 A crowd of caring.

-But not for Jon, not on that day.
+But not for Jon.
+Not on that day of a lingering summer.
 He did not see his mother and younger brother.
 As he searched for their faces, no sense of panic.
 He was capable and coping.
 He took care of himself.

-He always took care of his brother too, from an even younger age.
+He had always taken care of his brother too.
 Far too much, and far too young.
-He gave care, and did not receive it.
-From his earliest recollection, in the care of the authorities.
-When they had come for them as neglected children, and put them in a home with other cast aside children.
-He would be left in charge of his brother at less than three, while his mother went in to London to have fun in the city.
+He gave care, but did not receive it, from his earliest recollection in the care of the authorities.
+When they had come for them as neglected children, and put them in a home with other cast-aside children.
+He would be left in charge of his brother at less than three, while his mother went to London to have fun in the city.
 The neighbours had reported her, and for good reason.

 As she surrendered them to the authorities, she promised with tears in her eyes to come for him.
-He did not believe her, and perhaps did not care, this was no longer a betrayal, it was the start of a new adventure.
+He didn’t believe her, and perhaps didn’t care.
+This was no longer a betrayal, it was the start of a new adventure.

 It wasn’t for long, few memories endure.
-He could talk, his brother could only communicate with him, so he did the talking.
-Their mother visited, and gave them toys she had made, in therapy in the mental ward she was sent to.
+He could talk, his brother couldn’t communicate (except with him), so he did the talking.
+Their mother visited, and gave them toys she had made in therapy in the mental ward she was sent to.
 He was protected from the knowledge and shame of her hospitalisations for a few years.
 The horrors of the future were yet to come.